ababic/django-querystring-tag/README.md

 {% querystring foo="bar" %}
 ```

-### Remove a single parameter value
+### Removing a single parameter value

-When working with multi-value parameters, you may find yourself having to **remove** a specific value, without affecting any other values.
+When working with multi-value parameters, you may find yourself having to **remove** a specific value, without affecting any of the others.

 In these situations, you can use the `-=` operator instead of the usual `=`.
 For example, if the current querystring looked something like this: